- Car Reviews

 Is this just a normal XC40 with an e-motor shoved in?

-The XC40 was designed from the beginning to take an electric powertrain, so it doesn’t suffer from some of the usual compromises that can happen here.
+The XC40 was designed from the beginning to take an electric powertrain, so it doesn’t suffer from the usual compromises that can happen by cross-contaminating DNA.
 It arguably doesn’t feel quite special enough inside to justify the price tag that its fancy electric tech demands, but to be fair to Volvo it throws in a lot of standard equipment to make you feel better about it.

 The XC40 Recharge looks identical to its ICE and PHEV siblings, bar the now obligatory blanked-off body colour grille and Recharge branding on the C-pillar.
 The charging port is on the nearside front wing, there are bespoke alloy wheel designs and some new exterior colours.